top of page

 • supervision.

-To conduct risk-based business licensing, ministry/agency, regional government, KEK administrator, KPBPB entrepreneur, and the entrepreneurs shall use the OSS system.
+To conduct risk-based business licensing, ministries/agencies, regional governments, KEK administrators, KPBPB entrepreneurs, and entrepreneurs are required to use the OSS system.

 Risk Based OSS System Overview